XQuti/Minecraft-Development-Bible/README.md

 ## 🧪 Testing

-Tests are now running in the CI pipeline as non-blocking steps while being improved.
+Tests are now running in the CI pipeline and will fail the build if they don't pass.
 To run tests locally:

 ```bash
 # Backend (tests are now passing)